 Legendary blues singer B.B.
-King was born Riley B. King on September 16, 1925 in Itta Bena, Mississippi.
-King spent his childhood in the Mississippi Delta, but in 1946 left to pursue a music career in Memphis, Tennessee.
-While in Memphis, King was employed as a singer and disc jockey at radio station WDIA where he was given the radio name “Beale Street Blues Boy” which he shortened to B.B.
-In 1949 while at WDIA he recorded many of his early singles for RPM records in Los Angeles, California.
+King was born Riley B. King on September 16, 1925, in Itta Bena, Mississippi.
+King spent his childhood in the Mississippi Delta but left to pursue a music career in Memphis, Tennessee in 1946.
+While in Memphis, King was employed as a singer and disc jockey at radio station WDIA where he was given the radio name “Beale Street Blues Boy,” which he shortened to B.B.
+In 1949 while still at WDIA, he recorded many of his early singles for RPM records in Los Angeles, California.

-Despite his exposure on a leading record label and his Live album, King’s first national hit came only in 1969 when he released “The Thrill Is Gone” a song that rose on the blues, rhythm and blues, and pop charts.
-That same year King became the Rolling Stones’ opening act, a development that exposed him to a much wider audience.
+Despite King’s exposure on a leading record label and his live album, his first national hit did not come until 1969 when he released “The Thrill Is Gone,” which rose on the blues, rhythm and blues, and pop charts.
+That same year, King became The Rolling Stones’ opening act, a development that exposed him to a much wider audience.

 King’s success continued into the 1970s with hits like “I Like to Live the Love” and “To Know You is to Love You.”
-King’s career peaked in that decade although he continued to tour into the 21st Century.
-In some years he performed over 300 shows a year.
-In 1988 King reached a new audience when he recorded “When Love Comes to Town” with the Irish band U2.
+King’s career peaked in that decade although he continued to tour into the 21st century, sometimes performing more than 300 shows per year.
+In 1988, King reached a new audience when he recorded “When Love Comes to Town” with the Irish band U2.

-Although his music was never overwhelmingly successful commercially, King has been recognized by the recording industry as an important influence.
-Over his career he has garnered 14 Grammys including a Grammy Lifetime Achievement Award in 1987.
-King has also received honorary doctorates in music from Brown and Yale University and an honorary Ph.D. from the University of Mississippi.
+Although his music was never overwhelmingly successful commercially, King was recognized by the recording industry as an important influence.
+Over the course of his career he garnered fourteen Grammys, including a Lifetime Achievement Award in 1987.
+That same year he was inducted into the Rock & Roll Hall of Fame.
+King received honorary doctorates in music from Brown and Yale University, and the University of Mississippi, where King donated thousands of recordings from his personal collection, named him Honorary Professor of Southern Studies in 2004.
 In June 2006 King participated in the groundbreaking ceremony for the B.B.
-King Museum and Delta Interpretive Center scheduled to open in September 2008.
+King Museum and Delta Interpretive Center, which opened in 2008 in Indianola, Mississippi.
 On December 15, 2006, President George W. Bush awarded King the Presidential Medal of Freedom.